migiburgos/dental-office/README.md

 Now, you should be able to use the Dental Office application in your web browser.
 Enjoy!

-This comprehensive deployment process has successfully enabled the deployment of the Dental Office application on an AWS EC2 instance using Docker, Kubernetes, and Kops, providing a scalable and containerized environment for efficient application management.
+This comprehensive deployment process has successfully enabled the deployment of the Dental Office application on an AWS EC2 instance using Docker, Kubernetes, AWS S3 Bucket, and Kops, providing a scalable and containerized environment for efficient application management.

 ## **6. Assumptions**